Best WiFi 7 Access Points for Small Business 2026 (5 Compared — Including Real Infrastructure Costs)

 Built-in GPS (GNSS) receivers and environmental sensors enable precise indoor positioning services.
 Without deploying additional infrastructure, businesses can leverage these capabilities for asset tracking, wayfinding applications, or location-based services.

 The AP-755 requires management through Aruba Central, HPE's cloud-based networking platform.
-Expect to pay $100-$300 per AP/year in licensing fees.
+Expect to pay roughly $60-$180 per AP/year in licensing fees, depending on the Foundation or Advanced tier and contract length.
 While this adds ongoing subscription costs, it provides AI-powered optimization, predictive analytics, and unified wired, wireless, and IoT infrastructure management.

 Don't Buy the AP-755 If...

-• You want to avoid subscription costs: Aruba Central licensing is mandatory.
-Over a 5-year period, cumulative licensing fees typically exceed the hardware cost.
+- You want to avoid subscription costs: Aruba Central licensing is mandatory.
+Over a 5-year period, licensing adds roughly $300-$900 per AP on top of the hardware—an ongoing budget line that zero-license platforms avoid entirely.

 Cisco Catalyst CW9178I: Best for Existing Cisco Infrastructure